aces/Loris/modules/imaging_uploader/README.md

 ### LORIS-MRI

+The imaging insertion pipelines and libraries in the Loris-MRI repo must be installed, configured, and tested before imaging data can be loaded into LORIS via this module.
+Please visit
-The LORIS instance must be configured to interface with LORIS-MRI.
-Please visit [the documentation for LORIS-MRI](https://github.com/aces/Loris-MRI#installation) for more information.
+[the documentation for LORIS-MRI](https://github.com/aces/Loris-MRI#installation) for more information.